madeleinecmarie/MadeleineBergvik/README.md

 # Hi! 👋

-I'm Madeleine Bergvik living in Moss Norway, and soon to be a second year Front-End Developer student at Noroff in Oslo.
+My name is Madeleine Bergvik, I am 26 years old and living in Moss Norway.
+I'm currently on my last year of Front-end development at Noroff in Oslo.

-I enjoy minimal and colourful design, also trying to master JavaScript.
-Feeling more confident at HTML and CSS at the moment but I'm confident that I will get there eventually.
 I'm always up for a challenge, and love to learn new things to master new skills.

 ## My programming skills